-Here is a basic example of a pure cyclonic rotational signature.
+Here is a basic example of pure cyclonic rotation.
 As you can see here, both of the velocity maxima are equidistant from the RDA with the maximum inbound velocities on the left side of the signature.

-Now with the pure anticyclonic rotational signature, both velocity maxima are again equidistant from the radar with the inbound velocity maximum on the right side of the signature.
+Now with pure anticyclonic rotation, both velocity maxima are again equidistant from the radar with the inbound velocity maximum on the right side of the signature.